August 22, 2019

 Using self-adhesive carpet film is a simple and low-cost way to protect the carpet from spills, stains, and dirt.
 It is highly resistant to punctures and tears, making it great for carpeted stairs or high traffic areas while you are moving.
 You can purchase temporary protection rolls from your local hardware store or ask your moving company.

 It’s inevitable to hit a door jamb (or door frame) when moving furniture both in and out of rooms.
-Avoid this expensive repair, by simply slipping a heavy duty door jamb protector over your door jambs that will experience heavy traffic.
+Avoid this expensive repair, by simply slipping a door jamb protector over your door jambs that will experience heavy traffic.
 These low-cost surface protectors are easy to install, reusable and will fit all standard size doors, interior or exterior.

 Moving involves many different materials to ensure your belongings are secure while in your car or moving truck.
 Use this short moving checklist to gather the materials you’ll need before moving: